Reviews You Can Rely On

 Fewer outside attachment options

 For the person who is just as likely to take this pack to a coffee shop as on an after-work hike, the Decathlon Quechua MH100 is the workhorse of budget packs, making it an easy pick for its excellent value.
 It's easy to use, has one main stuff compartment, and is very comfortable.
 We appreciate this pack's thoughtful, simple design.
+“I love that there aren't a lot of extra clips and clasps that I don't know what to do with,” commented lead tester Katie Brown.
 It also has a signature AirCooling back ventilation system, which we found kept sweat to a minimum even on the hottest days.
-On each side of the pack, there are two deep outside pockets that are great for storing water and other miscellaneous items.
-Another awesome feature was the full hip belt system, complete with a fleece-lined hip belt pocket.
-The padded belt and back frame system meant that we were able to load the pack down for a full day's hike, much like some of the other, more expensive options.
-In addition, the large U-zip opening allows you to fit bigger, bulky things like a bike helmet and easily fish out your rain layer that's crammed in the very bottom of the pack.
+Two deep outside pockets are great for storing water and other miscellaneous items on each side of the pack.
+Another awesome feature was the full hip belt system with a fleece-lined hip belt pocket.
+The padded belt and back frame system meant we could load the pack down for a full day's hike, much like some other, more expensive options.
+In addition, the large U-zip opening allows you to fit bigger, bulky things like a bike helmet and easily fish out a rain layer that may be crammed in the very bottom of the pack.

-There are so many things to love about the Quechua MH100, but our main concern for this pack is the fabric's durability.
-Based on the price point and reviews alone, we can't help but wonder about the longevity of the materials used.
-We didn't find this to be an issue in our testing, but it is worth noting if you are on the hunt for something that will last for another twenty years.
-If you want a daypack that is sure to last nearly a lifetime, we recommend the Gregory Jade 28L or Osprey Tempest 20.
+There are so many things to love about the Quechua MH100, but we did walk away with one main concern for this pack: the fabric's durability.
+Based on its price point and reviews alone, we can't help but wonder what the anticipated lifespan should be.
+We didn't experience any issues with its inexpensive materials or construction in our testing, but they are worth noting if you are on the hunt for something that will last for another twenty years.
+If you want a trail-ready daypack that is sure to perform over a long and active lifespan, we recommend the Gregory Jade 28L, Nemo Resolve 25, or Osprey Tempest 20.
+Then again, if you just want a well-priced pack with great features for casual daily activities and the occasional hike, this is an easy choice.
+Tester Katie Brown noted, “I love having this pack in the closet for days when I need to pack up extra layers, books, or snacks for the family before we head out to the park.

 Read more: Decathlon Quechua MH100 review